drinkbird/drinkbird.github.io/_drafts/the-decision-everyone-agreed-with-and-no-one-believed.md

 As implementation continued, evidence accumulated that the original concerns were valid.
 The integration was harder than expected.
 Customer demand remained unclear.
 Delivery dates moved.
 Yet each review framed the question as how to get the plan back on track, not whether the plan still deserved to exist.

-This is *escalation of commitment*.
+This is *escalation of commitment*, reinforced by the *sunk cost fallacy*.
 Once a decision is public, reversing it feels like admitting that the earlier judgment was wrong.
-The effort already spent becomes an argument for spending more, and the reputations attached to the plan become part of what the organization is protecting.
+Time and money already spent cannot improve the future value of the plan, but they still become arguments for spending more.
+The reputations attached to the plan become part of what the organization is protecting. {% include link.html title="Daniel Kahneman's Thinking, Fast and Slow" tag="thinkingfastandslow" %} is a useful guide to the broader family of biases that make evidence feel less persuasive once a story and a commitment have formed.

+*Cognitive dissonance* helps explain why this happens.
+Publicly supporting a plan while privately doubting it creates psychological tension.
+One way to resolve that tension is to reopen the decision.
+The easier way is to revise the private story: perhaps the concern was overstated, perhaps the team only needs more time, perhaps commitment itself will make the plan work.
+The longer people act as though they believe the decision, the easier it becomes to defend it as one they believed all along.

 The group also had a story available: difficult transformations always look worse in the middle.
 That story was not false, which made it especially useful.
 It converted warning signs into proof that the team needed to stay committed.

 This is where artificial harmony, one of the dysfunctions described in {% include link.html title="Patrick Lencioni's The Five Dysfunctions of a Team" tag="fivedysfunctions" %}, becomes expensive.
 Avoiding conflict does not remove disagreement.
 It pushes disagreement out of the meeting and leaves the decision itself untouched.
 People comply publicly, doubt privately and gradually detach from an outcome they are still responsible for delivering.

+The phrase *disagree and commit* can make this worse when it is used too early.
+Properly applied, it means the disagreement was made explicit and examined, then a clear decision owner made the call, after which the group commits to execution.
+It does not mean hint at a concern, watch it pass without scrutiny and treat further challenge as a failure to commit.
+You cannot disagree and commit if the disagreement never became visible.

 By the time the plan was finally reduced, the organization had paid for the original decision many times over.